Bear Mascha shares a concrete cage with bear Felix.

 July

-After a year of continued suffering for the five bears, the ongoing exchange and joint assessment with representatives of the Ministry of Agriculture, Forestry and Food have unfortunately still not led to any improvements for the bears.
+The ongoing exchange and joint assessment with representatives of the Ministry of Agriculture, Forestry and Food have unfortunately still not led to any improvements for the bears.
 The Ministry seems to have let go of their initial motivation to help the bears and instead refers FOUR PAWS to the Ministry of Natural Resources and Spatial Planning.
 Unfortunately, previous attempts to involve representatives of this Ministry in the assessment have not led to any response.

 June

 A veterinary report from the joint assessment was shared with the authorities.
-For all bears the recommendation by the wildlife veterinarian is similar: The bears currently suffer in inappropriate conditions, lack proper care and show physical damage and psychological behaviour disorders.
+For all bears the recommendation by the wildlife veterinarian is similar: The bears live in inappropriate conditions, lack proper care and show physical damage and psychological behaviour disorders.
 They should be translocated as soon as possible to species-appropriate facilities.
 Quote from a report on bear Mici: “In summary, I would highly recommend translocating the animal to an adequate, species-appropriate keeping facility to prevent further physical and psychological damage for animal welfare reasons.”

 May